 Your Appointment - What to Expect:

-When you arrive for your initial assessment you will need to complete a medical history form this will also ensure we have the correct contact details for you.
+When you arrive for your initial assessment we will ask you to complete a medical history form, this will also ensure we have the correct contact details for you.

 The clinician will discuss your medical history and ask you for a verbal as well as written consent to examination and treatment.